shashosama/MediGuide-AI-hackathon-project/README.md

-# Advanced Medical Information Assistant
+# MediGuide AI - Intelligent Medical Triage Assistant

 ## Team members - Teresa Nguyen, Bach Nguyen, Shaun Suandy and Shashota Saha
 (so grateful to all the teammates)